moj-analytical-services/rpackage_training/README.md

 # 11. Automating quality assurance checks on input data sets

 While input data may already have been quality assured prior to being loaded into the package, it is best practice set up automated quality assurance checks on the data within the package.
+These checks ensure that the data loaded is in the expected format and structure.
+This reduces the likelihood of loading data which is incompatible with the code in the package, and ensures the same checks are carried out every time.

 You can view an example quality assurance R script in the eesectors package at https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R The roxygen2 documentation appears at the top of the file.
+The checks include:
-The checks include that the data contain the correct columns and that the number of rows is at least the minimum expected.
+- the correct columns are present in the data
+- that the number of rows is higher than the expected minimum.

 It may also be helpful for the script to:

-- produce some plots to enable the user to check visually that the data look okay.
+- produce some plots to enable the user to check the data visually.
 - add name lookups so any charts have nice labels (e.g. the first letter being a capital and the others being lower case).
 - drop any variables that won't be needed.
 - create the final data set of class 'file/function_name' (see the end of https://github.com/mammykins/regregrap/blob/master/R/phase_date_data.R)